Gochujang: Ingredients

 The making of gochujang at home began tapering off when commercial production came into the mass market in the early 1970s.
 Now, most Koreans purchase gochujang at grocery stores or markets.
 It is still used extensively in Korean cooking to flavor stews (jjigae), such as in gochujang jjigae; to marinate meat, such as in gochujang bulgogi; and as a condiment for naengmyeon and bibimbap.

 Gochujang is also used as a base for making other condiments, such as chogochujang (초고추장) and ssamjang (쌈장).
 Chogochujang is a variant of gochujang made by adding vinegar and other seasonings, such as sugar and sesame seeds.
 It is usually used as a sauce for hoe and hoedeopbap.
 Similarly, ssamjang is a mixture of mainly gochujang and doenjang, with chopped onions and other spicy seasonings, and it is popular with sangchussam (상추쌈).

 Gochujang hot-taste unit

 Gochujang hot-taste unit (GHU) is a unit of measurement for the pungency (spicy heat) of gochujang, based on the gas chromatography and the high-performance liquid chromatography of capsaicin and dihydrocapsaicin concentrations.

 Gochujang products are assigned to one of the five levels of spiciness: Mild, Slight Hot, Medium Hot, Very Hot, and Extreme Hot.

 Uses

 Gochujang is used in various dishes such as bibimbap and tteokbokki, and in salads, stews, soups, and marinated meat dishes.
-Gochujang may make dishes spicier (depending on the capsaicin in the base chili), but also can make dishes sweeter and smokier.
+Gochujang may make dishes spicier (depending on the capsaicin in the base chili), but also can make them sweeter and smokier.

-Storage

-Leave the lid open overnight and cover the next day.
-It is better to use a jar with a narrow neck.
-When gochujang is exposed to the air, it turns black and develops a bad taste.
-In summer, it can easily become moldy, so cover the pot with mesh or gauze while it is in the sun.